 In the Specify Code Duplication Analysis Scope dialog, specify the analysis scope: whole project, current file, uncommitted files (for the projects under version control), or some custom scope.
 In addition, you can include test sources into the analysis, too.

-In the Code Duplication Analysis Settings dialog, select the language that you want to analyze.
+In the Code Duplication Analysis Settings dialog, select the languages that you want to analyze.

-For each language, check the options to define your preferences for the analysis.
-For example, you can opt to request identical match for code fragments to be considered duplicates, or specify a certain limit below which the code constructs are not considered duplicates (to avoid reporting about each
+For each language, check the options to define the analysis preferences.
+For example, you can opt to request identical match for code fragments to be considered duplicates, or specify a certain limit below which the code constructs are not considered duplicates (for example, to avoid reporting each

 ifconstruct in the source code).

-In the Duplicates tool window, explore search results.
+In the Duplicates tool window, explore the analysis results.